clark-cui/Ethereum-zero-transfer-attack/README.md

 ### notice
-This is a zero transfer attack demo in Ethereum, same way with [1155WBTC wa hacked](https://slowmist.medium.com/small-bait-big-fish-unveiling-the-1155-wbtc-phishing-incident-22bf53b6fe60).
+This is a zero transfer attack demo in Ethereum, same way with [1155WBTC was hacked](https://slowmist.medium.com/small-bait-big-fish-unveiling-the-1155-wbtc-phishing-incident-22bf53b6fe60).
 This is just for learning purpose, don't use it to do evil.

 ### use